ifurusato/rp2040-i2c-slave/README.md

 though this is a future goal of this project.

 The I2CSlave class works with any RP2040.
 The RP2040 requires 10K pullup
 resistors on SDA and SCL to operate correctly.
+There are implementations for three types of displays: a Neopixel, a WS2812 RGB LED, or the Pico's single red LED.

-The implementation uses Python (CPython) on the Raspberry Pi and MicroPython on the RP2040.
+The implementation uses Python (CPython) on the Raspberry Pi as the master and MicroPython on the RP2040 as the slave.
 It communicates over default I2C address `0x43`, though this is easily changed.

 The I2C communications of this repository are largely based on and include two significantly modified files from the original work by Morike Traore as